Sólheimasandur Beach, Iceland

-The Sólheimasandur airplane wreckage is located on Iceland’s South coast between Skógafoss waterfall and the town of Vik.
+The Sólheimasandur airplane wreckage is located on Iceland’s Southern coast between Skógafoss waterfall and the town of Vik.
 After driving past Skógafoss going East on Route 1, you’ll cross a bridge with blinking yellow lights and a dirt access road to Sólheimajökull Glacier on the left.

 The road sign here [PHOTO #1] marks the glacier access road.
-From this point, keep driving East for about 2 kilometers and keep your eyes open for another dirt road turnoff with a gate on your right [PHOTO #2].
+From this point, keep driving East for about 2 kilometers and keep your eyes open for another dirt road turn off with a gate on your right [PHOTO #2].

 It should be the only opening in the fence after the bridge.
 If you end up driving over a 2nd bridge, you’ve gone too far.